 When starting out, it’s all about who you know.
 Start networking with decision makers, calling on old acquaintances and connections to build a database of potential clients.
 One of the best ways to find potential clients and useful contacts is via LinkedIn, so spend time learning how to use LinkedIn effectively.

 Another fruitful avenue for networking is with fellow ‘digital nomads’ working remotely.
 These could be other virtual assistants, or freelancers in other fields who may nonetheless have good advice and connections.
 Your best chance to meet these peers (and to have a break from the home office!) is in co-working spaces.
-Find out more about the best co-working spaces in the UK.

 As part of becoming a virtual assistant, it’s imperative to make sure your online presence represents your brand as well as possible.
 These days, setting up an impressive and professional-looking website is very simple through services like WordPress and Squarespace.
 Having an easy-to-find online space with up-to-date contact details and information about your services will be one of the biggest drivers of new business.
 You should likewise treat your LinkedIn profile as a shop window, ensuring it reflects your achievements, services, and career aspirations.